openSUSE/ap4rc/README_DOVECOT.md

 You can also use the 'prefetch' method suggested in the example if your SQL query returns all the required `userdb_` fields.
 See [Dovecot Prefetch Userdb](https://doc.dovecot.org/configuration_manual/authentication/prefetch_userdb/)

-Also see the examples below for suggestions on how to prevent roundcube passwords being used from other devices, and prevent application-specific passwords being used to login from roundcube.
-You should have Two-factor authentication enabled using one of the available Two-factor authentication plugins.
-Not all of these plugins have the ability to enforce 2fa, or to prevent the user disabling 2fa.

 ### SQL Dict Config

 `dovecot-sql-ap4rc.conf.ext`

 ```
 driver = mysql